Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Introduction

 The \emph{non-spherical} case (i.e., arbitrary $\Sigma_i$s) has proved more challenging.
 The first clustering algorithm for such mixtures formed a crucial subroutine in the celebrated works~\cite{BelkinSinha,moitravaliant10} that gave the first polynomial-time algorithms for learning an arbitrary (potentially non-clusterable) GMM.
 Their work required running time and sample complexity $(d/w_{\min})^{k^{\poly(k)}}$.
 Motivated by the goal of developing outlier-robust algorithms, a recent sequence of works~\cite{bakshi2020outlierrobust,dhkk20,liumoitra22,MR4490075-Bakshi22} improved this bound to $d^{O(k)} f(w_{\min}^{-1})$ using a new approach based on connections to efficient certificates for concentration and anti-concentration properties of Gaussian distributions.
-All these algorithms require $d^{\Omega(k)}$ time and samples, which is in stark contrast to the best-known algorithm for clustering spherical mixtures~\cite{liuli2022}, that runs in time $d^{O(1)}$.
-In fact, the statistical query lower bound of \cite{MR3734219-Diakonikolas17} and recent cryptographic hardness~\cite{MR4398874-Bruna21,MR4537290-Gupte22} based on continuous LWE suggest that this cost is likely necessary!
+All these algorithms require $d^{\Omega(k)}$ time and samples, which is in stark contrast to the best-known algorithm for clustering spherical mixtures~\cite{liuli2022} that runs in time $d^{O(1)}$.
+In fact, the statistical query lower bound of \cite{MR3734219-Diakonikolas17} and the sum-of-squares lower bound of \cite{MR4849259-Diakonikolas24} suggest that this cost is likely necessary!

-At first glance, this might seem like the final word on the problem --- we have algorithms with a cost that aligns perfectly with the lower bounds in various models.
+\paragraph{A sub-exponential algorithm for GMMs?} At first glance, this might seem like the final word on the problem --- we have algorithms with a cost that aligns perfectly with the lower bounds in various models.
 But a deeper dive suggests fascinating twists hiding just beneath the surface.

-The hardness results above are based on the \emph{parallel pancakes} construction that starts with a $1$-dimensional mixture of $k$ Gaussians that matches the standard Gaussian distribution in its first $\Omega(k)$ moments.
+The hardness results above are based on the \emph{parallel pancakes} construction that starts with a $1$-dimensional mixture of $k$ Gaussians which matches the standard Gaussian distribution in its first $\Omega(k)$ moments \cite{MR3734219-Diakonikolas17}.
 The ``hard'' mixture is then obtained by \emph{planting} the $1$-D construction in a random direction (with all orthogonal directions being standard Gaussian in all components).
 Importantly, the resulting hard family of mixture models has (1) components of exponentially small weight, i.e., $w_{\min} \sim 2^{-k}$, and (2) non-zero means.